aol/cyclops-integration/cyclops-reactor/readme.md

 # cyclops-reactor features include

 1. Native for comprehensions for Reactor types
+2. Native Monad Tranformer for Flux.
+FluxT also has native for comprehensions
-2. Monad wrapping via AnyM / AnyMValue / AnyMSeq
+3. Monad wrapping via AnyM / AnyMValue / AnyMSeq
-3. Compatible with cyclops-react pattern matching
+4. Compatible with cyclops-react pattern matching
-4. Ability to use Reactor types inside cyclops-react monad transformers (as the wrapping type, requires conversion to act as the nested type).
+5. Ability to use Reactor types inside cyclops-react monad transformers (as the wrapping type, requires conversion to act as the nested type).